dojo/docs/dojox/widget/BarGauge.rst

 .. contents::
    :depth: 2

-A circular gauge with a variety of indicators, used to display numerical data.
+A horizontal bar gauge with a variety of indicators, used to display numerical data.

 ============
 Introduction